 We are a team of around 20 people, comprising software developers, data scientists, client services, and non-technical search analysts and researchers, and admin staff.
 As we grow, we're looking for new staff members.

 You can work full time, part time, or somewhere in between.
 If you are very keen to find interesting work that suits your experience and enthusiasms while fitting around your other commitments or life choices, Kaiasm prides itself on its flexibility.

 We are based in beautiful offices in Whatley, just outside Frome (apparently both the most stylish place in the UK and the best place to live in UK).
 We are the best in the world at what we do, so could choose to be based anywhere.
 So we chose here.

 Our culture seems normal to us, but new hires and job applicants say it is unusual.
-So perhaps it’s easier to let the team explain it.
+So perhaps it’s easier to let the team members (past and present) explain it.